 ⏱ Reading time: 2 min.

 So, what's the difference between an Au Pair and a nanny?
-An Au Pair is defined as a young person (between the ages of 18-30), who goes abroad to live with a native family and learn (or perfect) a language in exchange for childcare.
-Meanwhile, a nanny does not take part in any cultural exchange and gets a salary as in any other job.
+An Au Pair is defined as a young person (between the ages of 18-30), who goes abroad to live with a Host family and learn (or perfect) a language in exchange for providing childcare.
+Au Pairs should be provided with a personal room, meals and pocket money.
+Meanwhile, a nanny is a professional childcare provider.
+She is officially employed and receives a salary as in any other job.

 Video: Differences Between a Nanny and an Au Pair?